aelkiss/ly2abc/README.md

 This is heavily a work in progress.
 It does not yet handle conversion from LilyPond for the following features of the ABC specification:

-* Rests
 * Repeats of any kind
 * Ties or slurs
 * Section markers
 * Key or meter changes
 * Chords
 * Tuplets
+* Annotations
+** (for fakebook, should handle the idiosyncratic multiple-repeat markup)
+* Modes besides major, minor, dorian, mixolydian
+* Double accidentals
+* Decorations
+* Grace notes
 * Clefs other than treble clef
-* Modes besides major, minor, dorian, mixolydian
 * Explicit beaming
 * Explicit line breaks
-* Double accidentals
-* Grace notes
-* Decorations
-* Annotations
+* Multi-measure rests
 * Modified or explicit key signatures

 No support is planned for: